-- Periods of continuous plan membership while you are receiving earnings from the Staff of the Non-Public Funds, Canadian Forces, including service as an employer-sponsored employee outside Canada, - Unpaid periods of absence during which you receive benefits from the Staff of the Non-Public Funds, Canadian Forces Long Term Disability plan and/or Government Employee's Compensation Act (e.g. benefits paid by WCB/WSIB/CSST), See "Disability Provision" - Periods of Maternity, Parental/Paternity and Compassionate Leave, - Periods of temporary lay-off from employment with right to re-call which do not break continuous employment or plan membership, - Any other period of paid or unpaid absence approved by the Staff of the Non-Public Funds, Canadian Forces which does not break continuous employment or plan membership, - Any period of past pensionable service with the Staff of the Non-Public Funds, Canadian Forces, and

-• A period of eligible past pensionable service transferred from a previous employer under the Public Service Superannuation Act, the Canadian Forces Superannuation Act, the Royal Canadian Mounted Police Superannuation Act, or under a pension plan that is registered under the Federal Pension Benefits Standards Act.
+- Periods of continuous plan membership while you are receiving earnings from the Staff of the Non-Public Funds, Canadian Forces, including service as an employer-sponsored employee outside of Canada; - Unpaid periods of absence during which you receive benefits from the Staff of the Non-Public Funds, Canadian Forces Long Term Disability plan and/or Government Employee's Compensation Act (e.g. benefits paid by WCB/WSIB/CSST), (See "What if I am disabled before I retire?"); - Periods of Maternity, Parental/Paternity and Compassionate Leave; - Periods of temporary lay-off from employment with right to recall, which do not break continuous employment or plan membership; - Any other period of paid or unpaid absence approved by the Staff of the Non-Public Funds, Canadian Forces, which does not break continuous employment or plan membership; - Any period of past pensionable service with the Staff of the Non-Public Funds, Canadian Forces; and, - A period of eligible past pensionable service transferred from a previous employer under the Public Service Superannuation Act, the Canadian Forces Superannuation Act, the Royal Canadian Mounted Police Superannuation Act, or under a pension plan that is registered under the Federal Pension Benefits Standards Act.